 Any person who may have had a concussion needs to see a doctor.
-If a doctor thinks that you have a concussion, he or she will ask questions about the injury.
+If a doctor thinks that you have a concussion, they will ask questions about the injury.
 Your doctor may ask you questions that test your ability to pay attention and your learning and memory.
 Your doctor may also try to find out how quickly you can solve problems.
-He or she may also show you objects and then hide them and ask you to recall what they are.
+The doctor may also show you objects and then hide them and ask you to recall what they are.
 Then the doctor will check your strength, balance, coordination, reflexes, and sensation.

 In the days or weeks after